EvanPalmer/sa-takehome-project-node/README.md

 - Set keys in config file
   - in folder where the repository has been cloned
   - rename sample.env to .env
-  - open .env in your editor of choice jand update your API keys found here: https://dashboard.stripe.com/test/apikeys
+  - open .env in your editor of choice and update your API keys found here: https://dashboard.stripe.com/test/apikeys
 - Add products in dashboard
   - Navigate to your product dashboard: [https://dashboard.stripe.com/test/products?active=true](https://dashboard.stripe.com/test/products?active=true)
   - Click "Create product"